Antonio007-cpu/Game/README.md

         - Once you reach Final level 5 <- This should be a boss fight

     2. Player Character:
-        - Should move up, down, left and right starting from the button up to certain height of the gaming canvas
+        - Should move up, down, left and right starting from the botton up to certain height of the gaming canvas
         - Assure the health and fire rate goes with the selected Character
         - Health should go down 5 or 10 at a time when hit
         - Stop shooting when hit